coelhotv/ai-agent-squad/DOCS/architecture.md

 - `/update_artifact`: Allows inline edits while a task is pending; it writes the new text to both `tasks.db` and the LangGraph checkpoint so downstream agents see the human spin.
 - `/resubmit_step`: Clears downstream artifacts, rebuilds an `AgentState` from the DB, moves `status` to the requested `pending_*` phase, and re-invokes the relevant node function for quick reruns after rejection.
 - `/tasks/export`: Streams a CSV with every artifact column plus `pending_approval_content` for audits.
+- `/tasks/{task_id}`: Provides real-time snapshots for the semi-auto monitor so the UI can reflect intermediate states and artifacts without interrupting the LangGraph run. `/get_pending_approval` skips tasks still auto-advancing.
 - UI resilience: `index.html` polls `/get_pending_approval`, locks submissions when work is in flight, renders resubmit banners when statuses hit `rejected`, and only reenables editing once the task returns to a pending state.
 - **QA enforcement:** `run_spec_qa_review` now fails whenever the parsed findings list is non-empty and appends a checklist reminding reviewers about missing ACs or demo constraints; this stops the workflow from pretending a spec is “pass” when it still lacks required artifacts.
 Likewise, `run_engineering_qa_review` compares the runtime code against the spec AC references, watches for the banned keywords we track in `DEMO_BANNED_KEYWORDS`, and highlights any simulated-notification gaps so real push reminders never get forgotten.